 Although existing methods are not completely suitable for mural inpainting, they do provide us inspirations.
 The idea of `line first, color next' proposed in~\cite{2019EdgeConnect} predicts the structure lines first, and then combines the lines for structure restoration.
 It proves that edge maps contribute to structure-aware inpainting.
 In mural inpainting, the restored images are expected to be consistent with the original murals as much as possible.
 Considering that edge maps of the mural structure predicted by neural networks are not up to the expert level, we adopt the line drawings manually produced by professional painters as the guidance in the inpaining task.
-In~\cite{2018Generative}, a coarse-to-fine inpainting strategy was put forward, which divides the inpainting process into two stages.
-It first restores to get a rough low-quality result, and then refines the result to obtain a high-quality final result.
-Inspired by this `task disassembly' idea, we divide our mural inpainting task into two sub-tasks.
-Accordingly, we complete these sub-tasks in two separated stages, namely structure reconstruction and color correction.